kdoore/CS2335-Gitbook/inventory.md

 The [Unity Script Reference Manual](http://docs.unity3d.com/ScriptReference/) provides documentation for how to create game-like behaviors as interactions between GameObjects.

-Canvas Mode:  Screen-Space Camera
-Since we are using sprites to create a game in this scene, we'll need to change our camera settings to allow us to also use UI-objects that will be on a Canvas GameObject.

 ### 2D Sprite as Player

 We'll start by dragging an image, that's had it's import texture-type set to *Sprite(2D - UI)* to the Hierarchy Panel to create a 2D-sprite GameObject: *Girl-player* in a new scene.
 Then we need to attach a RigidBody2D component to our Girl-player.
 The [Unity Manual](http://docs.unity3d.com/ScriptReference/Rigidbody2D.html) explains that we need to add a RigidBody2D component so that we can use the Unity Physics Engine to move our Girl-player in the scene.
 We'll update the player's RigidBody.velocity each frame in response to the user key-presses.

+###Canvas Mode:  Screen-Space Camera
+Since we are using sprites to create a game in this scene, we'll need to change our camera settings to allow us to also use UI-objects that will be on a Canvas GameObject.
+Add a UI-Text GameObject to the scene.
+If you double click on your text, you'll see that the scaling for the canvas does not match the scaling for the sprites we've used to create the scene.

+###Custom Sorting Layers